Why We’re Still So Fascinated with Princess Diana

 Diana helped erase the perceived shame of AIDS

 What princess shakes hands with an AIDS victim in front of the media to show everyone that’s not how it’s contracted?
 That’s exactly what Princess Diana did in 1987, without gloves no less, challenging the world’s perception of the disease.
 BBC reports that she “showed in a single gesture that this was a condition needing compassion and understanding, not fear and ignorance.”
 That same year, Diana established the UK’s first exclusive HIV/AIDS treatment facility.
-Find out how William and Harry continue to keep Diana’s legacy alive today.

 The former teacher was a passionate children’s advocate